-For the past two years I have done numerous posts on nutritional topics.
+For the past two years, I have done numerous posts on nutritional topics.
 I’ve documented and shared the huge improvements in my health that I’ve had once I adopted a lower-carbohydrate and more paleo diet.
-During the real estate and stock market bubble I witnessed how conventional financial wisdom was wrong.
+During the real estate and stock market bubble, I witnessed how conventional financial wisdom was wrong.
 Real estate doesn’t always go up and it is not always a great time to invest in the stock market.
 As bad as Americans are being lied to on the financial markets, the nutritional lies are far worse.

-100% grass fed – Beef short ribs
+100% grass-fed – Beef short ribs

 The message that conventional nutritional wisdom is wrong and that a pre-agricultural diet is superior for optimal health is growing.
-However, I have noticed a clear pattern on who is listening to the message and who is ignoring it.
+However, I have noticed a clear pattern of who is listening to the message and who is ignoring it.

 People Who Are Most Receptive to the Paleo Message

-- People with engineering, financial or scientific backgrounds.
+- People with engineering, financial, or scientific backgrounds.

 - People with health problems that conventional medicine has failed to solve.